- #Mobile app development

-How to Create a Social Media App: Crucial Development Steps
+How to Create a Social Media App in 2024?

 Key takeaways

-- Learn about the most important aspects to consider when developing the back-end constituent of your social media app.
+• Learn about the most important aspects to consider when developing a social media app’s backend.

 In a world where more than one third of the global population are smartphone users, the abundance of mobile apps strikes.
 It may seem that such social media app giants as Instagram, Snapchat, Twitter, TikTok, and Facebook have taken over the market, leaving almost no room for startup entrepreneurs.
 However, such an assumption is misleading.
 Today’s rapidly changing digital space highly encourages the desire to conquer a social media sector.
 So, if you still doubt whether “create or not to create,” then let’s take a look at these graphs:

-The declining number of users on the above-mentioned platforms suggests the market is wide open for promising newcomers.
-Thus, the question is: how to build a social network app from scratch that will pave your way to the top?
+The exponential growth in the number of social media app users is a great sign for aspiring startup owners looking to build social media apps.
+It signifies a thriving market and a growing appetite for new platforms.
+With millions of users actively engaging in social apps, there is a clear demand for fresh, unique, and user-centric experiences.
+Thus, the question is: how to code a social media app from scratch that will pave your way to the top?
 To answer it, let’s first consider the current state of a social media niche to evaluate its potential.

 Facts and statistics

 The pandemic has significantly affected the social media market, having facilitated the emergence of new social media apps, the growth of active users, and an increase in daily time spent on such networks.
-According to the statistics, the global expansion of social media networks’ usage has increased by 13.2% since 2020.
-Approximately 1.3 million users joined various social media networks every day during 2020.
+According to the statistics, the there were more than 150 million new user identities over the 2022 delivering annual growth of 3.2 percent.

 Growth forecast of social media applications